Dopetwist/Foreign-recipes-project/README.md

 ## Running the Server

 On the terminal, use `nodemon index.js` to start the server.

+Open `http://localhost:3000` in your browser.

 ## Tech Stack used